 Device Flow First Part: Device Verification Endpoint

-2. The server responds with a code to present to the user along with a url for the user to authenticate.
-A device code is also issued for the device to poll the status of the grant.
+2. The server responds with a code to present to the user, along with a verification URI.
+It also issues a device code as well as interval for the device to poll the status of the grant.

 User Authentication and Device Authorization